jkendall327/dotnet-explanations/coredocs/index.md

 ## Who is responsible for this?

 My name is Jack Kendall.
-You can contact me at this address.
-Please get in touch if you have any questions about the site or improvements -- especially if you notice any factual errors.
+You can contact me through [the GitHub page for this site](https://github.com/jkendall327/dotnet-explanations).
+Feel free to make pull requests for any improvements (especially factual errors!).

 ## Credits and thanks